 This pumpkin prawn curry is the classic East Indian prawn temperad made with white pumpkins and large size prawns.
-This curry made with coconut milk and dry roasted fresh spices is rich, smooth, and delicious.
+This curry is made with coconut milk and dry roasted fresh spices to make a rich, smooth, and delicious gravy over ice.

 This is my take on the East-Indian prawn temprade.
-Traditionally the prawn tails are removed, washed and ground into a smooth paste then added to the curry during saute (optional)
+Traditionally the prawn tails are removed, washed, and ground into a smooth paste then added to the curry during sauteing (optional)

 Pumpkin Prawn Curry - Prawn TempradePrint Pin Rate

 - Kitchen Knife

 - 1 lb (0.50 lb) Prawns or shrimps

 - ½ lb (0.50 lb) White Pumpkin cut to 3-inch pieces

 - 1 medium Green chilies slit in between

 - 3 pods Cardamoms green elichi